Bottas beats Vettel to take pole position for Austrian GP | WHIZ News

 “Not quick enough but I was happy, the car was really good,” said Vettel after missing out on a 48th career pole.
 “It’s a great track, really enjoyable with a lot of high-speed corners.”

 Pushing hard to get a quicker final lap, Dutch driver Max Verstappen span his Red Bull into the gravel.
-He finished sixth but will start fifth on the Red Bull Ring.
+He finished sixth but will start fifth on the Red Bull Ring, behind teammate Daniel Ricciardo — who won the Azerbaijan GP two weeks ago.

+Lance Stroll, meanwhile, will start a lowly 18th after failing to make it into Q2 — a disappointment following his third-placed finish in Azerbaijan GP.

+But his Williams teammate Felipe Massa hardly fared better and starts from 17th.